isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 </details>
 <details><summary><font color="#FFF"><b>
 Q13.
 When can I receive the Workfare Income Supplement (WIS) Scheme payment after making the required MediSave contributions?</b></font></summary>
+We will assess your eligibility for Workfare Income Supplement (WIS) in the month after you have made your MediSave contributions in full.
+You will receive an SMS notification and/or letter at the end of the assessment month on the WIS payment details if you are eligible.<br><br></details>
+<details><summary><font color="#FFF"><b>
+Q14.
+How do I stop receiving hardcopy notifications for the Workfare Income Supplement scheme?</b></font></summary>

 </details><details><summary><font color="#FFF" size="+1.5"><b>Employment Status - Employees</b></font></summary><details>
 		<summary><font color="#009427"><b>Q1.
 My employer does not pay my CPF.
 What can I do to qualify for Workfare Income Supplement (WIS)?</b></font></summary>
 Under the CPF Act, employers must contribute CPF if their employees earn more than $50 a month, regardless of whether the employee is employed on a permanent, part-time, contract or casual basis.<br><br>